pranooj-github/fresherbatch-jun15/README.txt

 Hello I am your new project.
-Capgemini here I comes for many years.`:wq
+Capgemini here I comes for many years it gonna be fine.